-The principles for responsible investment management in Norges Bank are laid down in accordance with Chapter 4 of the management of the investment portfolio.
-Norges Bank manages the Fund with the objective to achieve the highest possible return within the requirements set out in the management mandate.
-The Fund is a financial investor and diversifies its investments across a large number of markets and securities.
-Responsible investment management shall support the objective of the fund by furthering the long-term economic performance of our investments and reducing financial risks associated with the environmental, social and governance practices of companies in which we have invested.
+Responsible management forms an integral part of the management of the investment portfolio.
+Norges Bank manages the fund with the objective to achieve the highest possible return within the requirements set out in the management mandate.
+The fund’s long-term return depends on sustainable economic, environmental and social development, as well as on well-functioning, legitimate and efficient markets.
+Responsible investment management will support the objective of the fund by furthering the long-term economic performance of our investments and reducing financial risks associated with the environmental, social and governance practices of companies in which we have invested.

+Responsible investment management will be underpinned by transparency and good communication about the Bank’s priorities, activities and results.
 The Bank will report publicly on its responsible investment management.

 Norges Bank expresses its own principles in multiple forms, such as expectations to companies, voting principles, positions on single issues, wider ownership policies or other forms that the Bank sees fit.
 The Bank may also express support for investor statements.
 The Bank will express its principles in ways that facilitates wider market impact.

 Norges Bank will contribute to academic research within the area of responsible investment management in order to increase knowledge of matters relevant to the long-term return and risk in the fund.
 This is further described in the Executive Board Principles for contribution to research.

+Publicly stated expectations and positions may underpin engagement with individual companies .
 As a minority shareholder in listed companies, ownership activities will be conducted according to priorities that take into account factors such as market, sector and company characteristics, the significance of the investment, ownership share and rank, and whether ownership activities are likely to be effective.
-Ownership activities will primarily take the form of voting and company interaction.
+The Bank may collaborate with other shareholders to promote its interests effectively.

 Observation and exclusion

-Norges Bank will make product-based exclusions from the portfolio in accordance with the guidelines.
+Norges Bank will make product-based exclusions from the portfolio in accordance with the Guidelines.
 The Bank may exclude companies based on conduct.
-Prior to such decisions, the Bank will consider a broad set of factors and actions as set out in the guidelines.
+Prior to such decisions, the Bank will consider a broad set of factors and actions as set out in the Guidelines.